 “But,” Monica added, “the hot white star that produces enough heat to warm this far away planet is bombarding us with constant, high intensity, ultra violet radiation.
 It would be suicide to spend your week out on the surface of Ardua without protective gear.”

 Monica made a good point.
 Earth was only ninety-three million miles away from the sun, or one astronomical unit.
 That provided the perfect temperature for earth.
 Ardua was the equivalent of four astronomical units from the star she orbited.
-That’s closer to Jupiter’s distance from the sun than earth’s.
+That’s closer to Jupiter’s distance from the sun as compared to earth’s.
 I had never thought about the consequences of this before.
 Ardua should have been frigid like Jupiter, but it was actually very hot at parts.

 “While all that radiation isn’t good for your fragile bodies, it does make for some gorgeous ‘sunsets,’ as you all call them.
 Technically, the star Ardua orbits isn’t the sun.
 But you’re only here for a week, so we won’t hold that against you.
 Anyway, due to the white light and all the different waves of light mixed in with the starlight, Ardua’s atmosphere is able to break the starlight down into many more colors than you have experienced on earth.
 So instead of only seeing the fiery oranges and yellows, you get the greens and the violets as well.
 This makes Ardua a magnificent place, so long as you treat her with respect.”